EastfordCommunicator/website/articles/34/5/scouts-update.md

 ---
-title: Camping trip, Veterans Day highlight Scouts schedule
+title: Camping Trip, Veterans Day Highlight Scouts Schedule
 ---
 ASHFORD --- Scouts recently went camping at Wolf Den Campground in Pomfret.
 They learned how to make a primitive structure using knots and